Redefining leadership in classical music: a three-year conducting program designed to nurture the next generation of women and non-binary conductors

 Our program and partners

-The Women in Musical Leadership program creates opportunities and enriches the talent pool through a unique infrastructure that provides conductors the necessary time, connections, support, and experience they need to establish themselves fully in the profession.
+The Women in Musical Leadership program creates opportunities and enriches the talent pool through a unique infrastructure that provides conductors with the necessary time, connections, support, and experience they need to establish themselves fully in the profession.

 The program is for 6 conductors in cohorts of 2, beginning a year apart.
 We’ve partnered with symphonies, orchestras, chamber ensembles, music festivals, and opera companies across Canada to create practical opportunities for conductors to assist, observe, conduct, and build professional experience.